delvtech/agent0/README.md

 # [DELV](https://delv.tech) market simulation and analysis

 This project is a work-in-progress.
 All code is provided as is and without guarantee.
+The language used in this code and documentation is not intended to, and does not, have any particular financial, legal, or regulatory significance.

 Documentation can be found [here](https://elfpy.delv.tech).